sdmx-twg/sdmx-json/metadata-message/docs/1-sdmx-json-field-guide.md

 Providing links allowing accessing the underlying SDMX Data Structure Definition, Dataflow and/or Provision Agreements is recommended.

-#### report

-*Object*.
-Contains a set of report attributes and identifies a target objects] to which they apply.

-* id - *String*.
-ID provides an ID for the report.
-* annotations - *Array* *optional*. *[Annotations](#annotation)* is a collection of indices of the corresponding *annotations* for the report.
-* attributeSet - *Object*. *[AttributeSet](#attributeSet)* contains the reported metadata attribute values for the reported metadata.
-* target - *Object*.
-Target contains a set of target reference values which when taken together, identify the object or objects to which the reported metadata apply.

-Example:

-	{
-		"id": "REPORT1",
-		"annotations": [
-			{
-				# annotation object #
-			}
-		],
-		"attributeSet": {
-			# attributeSet object #
-		},
-		"target": {
-			# target object #
-		}
-	}

-##### attributeSet

-*Object*.
-Contains a set of report attributes and identifies a target objects] to which they apply.

-* reportedAttributes - Non-empty *Array* of *[reportedAttribute](#reportedAttribute)* objects which provide the details of a reported attribute, including a value and/or child reported attributes.

-Example:

-	{
-		"reportedAttributes": [
-			{
-				# reportedAttribute object #
-			}
-		]
-	}

-##### reportedAttribute

-*Object*.
-Defines the structure for a reported metadata attribute.
-A value for the attribute can be supplied as either a single value, or multi-lingual text values (either structured or unstructured).
-An optional set of child metadata attributes is also available if the metadata attribute definition defines nested metadata attributes.

-* id - *String*.
-ID for the reported metadata attribute.
-* value - *String* *optional*.
-Value for the reported metadata attribute.
-* annotations - *Array* *optional*. *[Annotations](#annotation)* is a collection of indices of the corresponding *annotations* for the reported metadata attribute.
-* structuredText - *String* *optional*.
-A human-readable (best-language-match) structured text allowing for mixed content of text and XHTML tags.
-When using this type, one will have to provide a reference to the XHTML schema, since the processing of the tags within this type is strict, meaning that they are validated against the XHTML schema provided.
-* structuredTexts - *Object* *optional*.
-A list of human-readable localised structured text (see *[names](#names)*), see above.
-* text - *String* *optional*.
-A human-readable (best-language-match) unstructured text (without XHTML tags).
-* texts - *Object* *optional*.
-A list of human-readable localised unstructured text (see *[names](#names)*), see above.
-* attributeSet - *Object* *optional*.
-Recursive *[attributeSet](#attributeSet)* that contains the reported metadata attribute values for the child metadata attributes.

-See the section on [localised text elements](#localised-text-elements) on how the message deals with languages.

-Example:

-	{
-		"id": "REPORT_ATTRIBUTE1",
-		"value": "CODED_TEXT",
-		"annotations": [
-			{
-				# annotation object #
-			}
-		],
-		"structuredText": "<p>An XHTML text</p>",
-		"structuredTexts": {
-			"en": "<p>An XHTML text</p>"
-		},
-		"text": "A text",
-		"texts": {
-			"en": "A text"
-		},
-		"attributeSet": {
-			# attributeSet object #
-		}
-	}

-##### target

-*Object*.
-Defines the structure of a target.
-It contains a set of target reference values which when taken together, identify the object or objects to which the reported metadata apply.

-* id - *String*.
-ID for the target.
-* referenceValues - Non-empty *Array* of *[referenceValue](#referenceValue)* objects which contain a value for a target reference object reference.
-When this is taken with its sibling elements, they identify the object or objects to which the reported metadata apply.
-The content of this will either be a reference to an identifiable object, a data key, a reference to a data set, or a report period.

-Example:

-	{
-		"id": "TARGET1",
-		"referenceValues": [
-			{
-				# referenceValue object #
-			}
-		]
-	}

-###### referenceValue

-*Object*.
-Defines the structure of a target object reference value.
-A target reference value will either be a reference to an identifiable object, a data key, a reference to a data set, or a report period.

-* id - *String*.
-ID for the reference value.
-* constraintContent - *String* *optional*.
-ConstraintContent provides a URN reference to an attachment constraint for the purpose of reporting metadata against the data identified in the key sets and/or cube regions identified by the constraint.
-A constraint target will utilize this option as the representation of the target reference value.
-* dataKey - *Object* *optional*. *[DataKey](#dataKey)* object.
-DataKey provides a set of dimension references and values for those dimension for the purpose of reporting metadata against a set of data.
-A key descriptor values target will utilize this option as the representation of the target reference value.
-* dataSet - *Object* *optional*. *[dataSet reference](#dataSetReference)* object.
-DataSet provides a URN reference to a data set for the purpose of reporting metadata against the data.
-A data set target will utilize this option as the representation of the target reference value.
-* object - *String* *optional*.
-Provides a URN reference to an identifiable object in the SDMX information model.
-An identifiable object target will utilize this option as the representation of the target reference value.
-* reportPeriod - *String* *optional*.
-ReportPeriod provides a report period for the purpose of qualifying the target reporting period of reported metadata.
-A report period target will utilize this option as the representation of the target reference value.

-Example:

-	{
-		"id": "$",
-		"constraintContent": "urn:sdmx:org.sdmx.infomodel.constraint.=ECB:ECB_EXR1(1.0)",
-		"dataKey": {
-   		    # dataKey object #
-		},
-		"dataSet": {
-   		    # dataSet object #
-		},
-		"object": "urn:sdmx:org.sdmx.infomodel.datastructure.DataStructure=ECB:ECB_EXR1(1.0)",
-		"reportPeriod": "2018"
-	}

-####### dataKey

-*Object*.
-DataKey is a region which defines a distinct full or partial data key.
-The key consists of a set of values, each referencing a dimension and providing a single value for that dimension.
-The purpose of the key is to define a subset of a data set (i.e. the observed value and data attribute) which have the dimension values provided in this definition.
-Any dimension not stated explicitly in this key is assumed to be wild carded, thus allowing for the definition of partial data keys.

-* include - *Boolean* *optional*.
-* keyValues - Non-empty *array* of *[dataKeyValue](#dataKeyValue)* objects.

-Example:

-	{
-        "include": true,
-		"keyValues": [
-			{
-				# dataKeyValue object #
-			}
-		]
-	}

-######## dataKeyValue

-*Object*.
-DataKeyValue provides a dimension value for the purpose of defining a distinct data key.
-Only a single value can be provided for the dimension.

-* id - *String*.
-* include - *Boolean* *optional*.
-* value - *String*.

-Example:

-	{
-		"id": "EXR_TYPE",
-		"include": true,
-		"value": "NRP0"
-	}

-####### dataSetReference

-*Object*.
-DataSetReference defines the structure of a reference to a data/metadata set.
-A full reference to a data provider and the identifier for the data set must be provided.
-Note that this is not derived from the base reference structure since data/metadata sets are not technically identifiable.

-* dataProvider - *String*.
-DataProvider is a URN reference to a the provider of the data/metadata set.
-* id - *String*.
-ID contains the identifier of the data/metadata set being referenced.

-Example:

-	{
-		"dataProvider": "EXB",
-		"id": "DATASET1"
-	}

-## error
+## statusMessage

 *Object* *optional*.
-Used to provide an error message in addition to RESTful web services HTTP error status codes.
-The following pieces of information are to be provided:
+Used to provide status messages in addition to RESTful web services HTTP error status codes.
+The following pieces of information should be provided:

 * code - *Number*.
-Provides a code number for the error message.
-Code numbers are defined in the SDMX 2.1 Web Services Guidelines.
+Provides a code number for the status message if appropriate.
+Standard code numbers are defined in the SDMX 2.1 Web Services Guidelines.
 * title - *String* *optional*.
-A short, human-readable (best-language-match) summary of the problem that SHOULD NOT change from occurrence to occurrence of the problem, except for purposes of localization.
+A short, human-readable (best-language-match) summary of the situation that SHOULD NOT change from occurrence to occurrence of the status, except for purposes of localization.
 * titles - *Object* *optional*.
-A list of short, human-readable localised summaries (see *[names](#names)*) of the problem that SHOULD NOT change from occurrence to occurrence of the problem, except for purposes of localization.
+A list of short, human-readable localised summaries (see *[names](#names)*) of the status that SHOULD NOT change from occurrence to occurrence of the status, except for purposes of localization.
 * detail - *String* *optional*.
-A human-readable (best-language-match) explanation specific to this occurrence of the problem.
+A human-readable (best-language-match) explanation specific to this occurrence of the status.
 Like title, this field’s value can be localized.
-It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the error.
+It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the status.
 * details - *Object* *optional*.
-A list of human-readable localised explanations (see *[names](#names)*) specific to this occurrence of the problem.
+A list of human-readable localised explanations (see *[names](#names)*) specific to this occurrence of the status.
 Like titles, this field’s value can be localized.
-It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the error.
+It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the status.
 * links - *Array* *optional*. *Links* field is an array of *[link](#link)* objects.
-If appropriate, a collection of links to additional external resources for the error.
+If appropriate, a collection of links to additional external resources for the status message.

 See the section on [localised strings](#localised-strings) on how the message deals with languages.